python/cpython/Doc/library/sqlite3.rst

 .. exception:: NotSupportedError

-   Exception raised in case a method or database API was used which is not supported by the database, e.g. calling the :meth:`Connection.rollback` on a connection that does not support transaction or has transactions turned off.
+   Exception raised in case a method or database API was used which is not supported by the database, e.g. calling the :meth:`~Connection.rollback` method on a connection that does not support transaction or has transactions turned off.
 It is a subclass of :exc:`DatabaseError`.

 .. _sqlite3-types: